Dhritionly/Financial_Sentiment_Analysis/README.md

 -   **LLM Hallucinations/Consistency:** While powerful, LLMs can sometimes "hallucinate" or provide inconsistent outputs.
 Careful prompt engineering and post-processing of results are important.
 -   **Nuance vs. Simplicity:** While LLMs are good at nuance, extracting highly structured, consistent financial sentiment (e.g., "is this positive for _this specific bond issue_ versus _the company's overall stock_?") requires very precise prompting and careful validation.
 Start simple.

-This revised approach lets you tackle the project effectively with your current skillset and the power of Gen AI.
-It's a great way to learn cutting-edge techniques!
+This revised approach used to tackle the project effectively with the power of Gen AI.